Opioid Use Disorder and Overdose

 - Don't use alone – pair up;

-- Don't mix drugs like benzos, alcohol, and opioids;
+- Don't mix drugs like benzodiazepines, alcohol, or opioids;

 - Talk with friends and family about responding to an overdose and using naloxone in case of an opioid overdose.

-- Keep a prescription for Narcan ® (naloxone) on you at all times.
+- Get naloxone and learn how to use it at any pharmacy.
 Friends and family should learn how to use it if you overdose.